-Only contractors that have been appointed by the Property Department are authorised to work on your home.
-The only exceptions are out of hours when you may have cause to contact a contractor direct to undertake emergency work.
+Only contractors appointed by the Property Department are authorised to work on your home.
+The only exception is out of hours when you may have cause to contact to undertake emergency work.

 Cookers and other white goods (appliances)

 The Board does not provide cookers or white goods unless already in situ in the property.
 There may be integrated appliances at the property however these become your responsibility upon occupation of the property with regard to any necessary repairs.
 The Board is not liable should they need repair or maintenance.
 The Board gives no guarantees as to the condition or state of these goods upon your occupation of the house.
 The Board is responsible for replacing integrated appliances that are beyond economic repair.